LeetLLM

 Pattern 1: sliding window with summary

 The simplest approach to manage memory is to keep the most recent messages in their raw form while continuously summarizing older messages.
-This ensures the immediate context remains precise while older context is compressed into a dense format.
+That keeps the immediate context precise while older context is compressed into a dense format.

-Imagine our merchant dispute has grown to thirty messages.
-The agent doesn't need the full text of message three ("Can you check the tracking?") but it does need the result ("Carrier shows delayed by four days").
+After a repository migration grows to thirty messages, the agent doesn't need the full text of message three ("Can you rerun the auth tests?") but it does need the result ("AuthTokenExpiryTest fails because the fixture clock is local time").
 A sliding window keeps the last ten messages raw and compresses everything older into a rolling summary.

-Here's how you can implement this pattern.
-These examples are small protocol-shaped sketches: replace the llm, vector_store, and embedding_model arguments with your actual framework clients.
+You can implement this pattern with small protocol-shaped sketches.
+Replace the llm, vector_store, and embedding_model arguments with your actual framework clients.

 pattern-1-sliding-window-with-summary.py